FEATURED ARTICLE

 In the non-QSBS context, the key benefit of a CRUT is that it allows you to defer taxes on the sale of appreciated assets, reinvest the money pre-tax, and compound it for a long time, ultimately creating more wealth for you all while supporting a charitable cause.

 The QSBS exclusion is great, and CRUTs are a valuable strategy for deferring capital gains tax on any appreciated asset.
 So what happens if you combine these two strategies?
 Enter QSBS stacking.
-As the name implies, QSBS stacking is a set of strategies for “stacking” multiple $10 million QSBS exclusions on top of each other.
+As the name implies, QSBS stacking is a set of strategies for “stacking” multiple $10 or $15 million QSBS exclusions on top of each other.
 This move capitalizes on an important feature of QSBS: every taxpayer gets his, her, or its own exclusion.
 Since a CRUT is consider a separate taxpayer, the CRUT will get its own exclusion.

 QSBS stacking, then, is about multiplying the number of QSBS exclusions you can utilize when selling your shares.
 This can take several forms: You can stack QSBS exclusions by gifting shares directly to family members, by gifting shares to non-grantor trusts, or by gifting shares to CRUTs.
 But our focus here is on the CRUT option, which is the best fit for most people who are looking to maximize the proceeds they receive (versus passing on assets to loved ones).
 Since QSBS-eligible shares are not taxed upon sale, the distribution of the sales proceeds of QSBS-eligible shares does not carry out any tax liability to the beneficiary.